Jazzman1976/screeps/readme.md

 In addition I use the *"credentials_local.js.example"* file to store my credentials outside the git repository.
 Any *"credential_\*.js"* file is ignored by my .gitignore file.
+Set the properties according to your account and don't forget to remove the *".example"* suffix.